kalvinsev/Java-Projects/README.md

 Various simple Java projects.
 Files include a shopping cart implementation without any GUI.
-Also a bank
+Also an app which asks about how you'd like your coffee!